 Educating yourself on common patterns, such as the most common time for break-ins, what burglars look for, why burglars may single you out, and how to tell if a burglar is watching your house, can help you prevent a break-in from occurring.
 Integrating burglary deterrent methods can often be the key to preventing burglary.
 Check out these commonly asked questions about burglaries and get to know more about the typical burglar and how you can best prevent them from breaking and entering your home.

 Understanding the behavior, motivations and patterns behind burglaries can help you understand how to easily prevent break-ins from occurring.
 Let’s take a look at some patterns and home break-in statistics:

 While the darkness tends to cause apprehensive feelings, most burglars actually prefer to break in during the day.
 FBI.org tells us that home break-ins are more common in daylight hours.
 Why?
 Most people are at work and kids are in school.

 According to jsu.edu, most home burglaries occur between 10 in the morning and 3 in the afternoon.
 However, an investigative report out of Portland for KGW News found that some burglars preferred the specific window of 12:30 to 2:30 pm because they wouldn’t be interrupted by someone coming home for lunch and school would still be in session.

+In what season do burglaries most often occur?
 A study completed by the Bureau of Justice Statistics showed a spike in burglary during summer months in a study from 1993-2010 with the exception of three years during that period.
 The report states that, “On average, household burglary rates were approximately 11% lower in winter, 9% lower in spring, and about 6% lower in fall than in summer.”
 Burglars are more likely to test your home security during warmer months.